 Pregnant with my 2nd daughter, I became clinically depressed, and I rediscovered crafting, which helped me enormously on my way to recovery.
 I quit my corporate job and set up polkadots & blooms in 2009, realising a dream I had for a long time, making homewares and accessories from vintage fabrics and selling these all over the world.

-I am now spending most of my time passing on my skills I have learned over the years, first from my mum and nan and then along the way from other talented craft women.
+I am now spending most of my time passing on the skills I have learned over the years, first from my mum and nan and then along the way from other talented craft women.

 Being creative and making with your hands does wonder to your soul and gives you such a significant creative boost.
 I use my embroidery and crafting time to think and reflect – it’s a form of meditation.
 And don’t forget your embroidery projects make beautiful gifts for family and friends.

 I would absolutely love to share my love and passion for embroidery with you, as it brings me so much joy, and my wish for you is to experience this too.